Integrative Center for Homeland Security

 The Integrative Center for Homeland Security (ICHS) at Texas A&M University in College Station, Texas is an office funded by the Vice President for Research created to explore educational, research, and outreach needs in the field of homeland security.
-The ICHS is directed by Dr. David McIntyre.
+The ICHS is directed by David McIntyre.
 Its goal is to promote complete and well-rounded education in policy related homeland security issues.

 Research

 ICHS has developed a taxonomy for homeland security, collecting every major idea, term, and issue in homeland security and organizing them into a framework of fewer than 20 headings.
 This taxonomy has been cross checked against similar documents from NORTHCOM, the Naval Postgraduate School and DHS and forms the foundation of the center's research tool named TEX (Taxonomy for Education and exploration), which consists of one page summaries and links to more than 2500 key studies, documents, and sources on homeland security issues (focused primarily on policy).
-This resource is designed as a first stop for new students and faculty and is updated daily.